Champ Edmunds

 Richard Champion "Champ" Edmunds, Jr. is an American politician and a former Republican member of the Montana House of Representatives from 2011 to 2015.

 Personal and professional life

 Richard Champion "Champ" Edmunds Jr. was born September 9, 1963, in Sumter, South Carolina.
 An injury during birth resulted in the severing of nerves on the right side of his face, causing facial paralysis.

 Champ grew up working on his family's dairy farm.
 After high school he joined the United States Navy, navigating submarines for more than ten years.
 After leaving the navy, he moved to Missoula, Montana.
 He attended the University of Montana and earned a degree in Business Administration with a focus on Accounting and Finance.
 Edmunds has worked as a public accountant and in banking as a mortgage banker.
-He and his wife now own a real estate franchise and an artisan chocolate shop / made-in-Montana boutique in Darby, Montana.

-Edmunds is married to Barbara Burnham Edmunds.
-They have four children, two each from previous marriages.
-Both Champ and his wife Barbara are Bible believing Christians, business owners, and active members of their community.

 Political career

 2010 election

 Edmunds was elected to the Montana Legislature to represent House District 100, which represents a portion of the Missoula area, on November 2, 2010.
 He was officially sworn into office on January 3, 2011.
 He had no primary opponent and beat the Democratic challenger in the general election.